Books for Migrants provides LGBTQ migrants in detention a book of their choice every month.

 Erl quickly learned that her coworkers were also buying books for their own clients.
 But the process was unsustainable and inconsistent.
 Like her, Erl’s coworkers were using their own money to buy books and not every client got one.

 “It was just such an ad hoc basis,” said Judd.
 “It seemed both unfair to providers and clients who deserve a more stable and reliable source of support as opposed to when someone has enough money to do this or if they happen to get an advocate who’s in a position to be buying books.”

-Since detention centers have varying policies when it comes to sending packages to clients, Erl often found herself calling three or four times to double check on guidelines.
-She would then follow the rules, but still find that books were not being delivered to their designated recipients.
+Since detention centers have varying policies when it comes to sending packages to clients, Erl often found themselves calling three or four times to double check on guidelines.
+They would then follow the rules, but still find that books were not being delivered to their designated recipients.